wasiejen/Free-Snap-Tap/README.md

 -  `-keyfile="filename"` (with or without "): load and save key groupings from a custom save file
 -  `-debug`: print out some debug info
 -  `-nocontrols`: to start it without the controls on `DEL`, `END` and `PAGE_DOWN`keys enabled- start -  `-delay="number"` for max delay of "number" ms (can be set in a range of 1-500)
--  `-crossover="number"` for a propability of "number" percent (can be set in a range of 0-100)
+-  `-crossover="number"` for a probability of "number" percent (can be set in a range of 0-100)

 Tap Groupings are a set of keys that are observed and the output of each group is separately handled.
 Activation of a key is mutually exclusive to all others—so there will always be only one activated key.
 You can define Tap Groupings or Key Replacements via Command Line or via editing the `tap_groups.txt` or `key_replacement_groups.txt`.